dotnet/EntityFramework.Docs/entity-framework/core/querying/single-split-queries.md

 Examining at the projected columns, each row returned by this query contains properties from both the `Blogs` and `Posts` tables; this means that the blog properties are duplicated for each post that the blog has.
 While this is usually normal and causes no issues, if the `Blogs` table happens to have a very big column (e.g. binary data, or a huge text), that column would get duplicated and sent back to the client multiple times.
 This can significantly increase network traffic and adversely affect your application's performance.

-If you don't actually need the huge column, it's easy to simply not querying for it:
+If you don't actually need the huge column, it's easy to simply not query for it:

 ```c#
 var blogs = ctx.Blogs